mdimjasevic/musllvm-klee/README.md

 but my `clang` (3.5) crashes on the `libc.a.bc`.
 You will find `crt1.o` and  `libc.a` in the same directory you produced `libc.a.bc`.
-Of course this is not very interesting unless you have some fun with the bitcode before the final linking.
+Of course this is not very interesting unless you have some fun with the bitcode before this final linking phase.

 You can also do things like: